-Walnut Creek Crossing, about two miles east of Great Bend, had long been a Santa Fe Trail stop along the Arkansas River.
+About two miles east of Great Bend, Walnut Creek Crossing had long been a Santa Fe Trail stop along the Arkansas River.
 When the creek flooded, wagon trains would camp on its banks for days waiting to cross.
 A post office called Walnut Creek was established in August 1853.

-A trading post situated in a large log building was established by William Allison and Francis Boothe in the summer of 1855, selling supplies and provisions to travelers.
-Called the Walnut Creek Ranch, it was the first time a non-military building was erected west of Council Grove.
-The site also included a toll bridge over the river that was one of the first toll bridges in the region.
-That same year, the troops from Fort Atkinson were moved from Ford County to Walnut Creek and the post office’s name was changed to Fort Atkinson on August 4, 1855.
+William Allison and Francis Boothe established A trading post in a large log building in the summer of 1855, selling supplies and provisions to travelers.
+The Walnut Creek Ranch was the first time a non-military building was erected west of Council Grove.
+The site also included a toll bridge over the river, one of the region’s first toll bridges.
+That same year, the troops from Fort Atkinson were moved from Ford County to Walnut Creek, and the post office’s name was changed to Fort Atkinson on August 4, 1855.
 The military post was a simple camp comprised of several dugouts built of adobe and logs with mud roofs.

 In the succeeding years, the trading post had several owners.
-By the summer of 1857, the troops had evidently moved out and the post office closed on June 5th.
+By the summer of 1857, the troops had moved out, and the post office closed on June 5.

 The site of Walnut Creek Crossing is about two miles east of Great Bend and south of US Highway 56.
 The trading post was about 100 yards from the crossing of Walnut Creek, on the east side of the creek and the north of the Santa Fe Trail.